CSC3170-2022Fall/project-vanward/source/README.md

     WCG_picture             A subdirectory containing flag-pictures of participating countries in the World Cup Used for our presentation.

-testing                 Subdirectory holding files for integration testing:
+testing:                 Subdirectory holding files for integration testing:
     The basic implementation about DBMS (Required by CS61B)

     students.db, enrolled.db, courses.db(These .db file is in the outside)